FelicianoDuran/Ejercicios-Linux/README.md

 ```console
 ls /bin/*n
 ```
-Change the name of the directory test to test2.
-Create test3 at the same level in the directory tree as test2 and move all the files from test2 to test3.
-Delete test2.

 ## Ejercicio5
 -Display all the files in the directory /etc and all the files in every subdirectory recursively.